 - Any tips exceeding 20%; tips are limited to 20%

 - Personal entertainment such as attending a professional sports event

 - Domestic car rental collision and damage waiver (CDW) insurance

 Employees may be reimbursed for a meal expense incurred while outside of his or her designated headquarters on a day that the employee conducts state business .

 NOTE: Individual units (e.g. colleges, departments, institutes, divisions) have budgetary oversight for travel expenditures and therefore may establish travel procedures which reduce allowable expenses to a level below that available through the University policy.
 Office of Sponsored Programs (OSP) may also require a greater degree of documentation for expenses than the University policy.
-Therefore prior to taking a trip, travelers should consult with the Travel Office for documentation requirements.
+Therefore prior to taking a trip, travelers should consult with your College/Division Business Administrator (CBA/DBA) for documentation requirements.

 NOTE: Expense reports must be submitted within 60 days of trip completion.
 The IRS requires that travel reimbursements must be submitted within sixty days of completion of the travel or it becomes taxable income to the employee.
 The taxable amount will be forwarded to Human Resources to be included on the traveler's W-2.
 This does not apply to blanket mileage.

-Mount all receipts or other attachments with tape onto an 8-1/2" x 11" paper, carefully taping all sides without taping over printed information.
-For multiple receipts, please attach calculator tape to assist with the auditing of the expense report.
+The preferred method for submitting documents to the Travel Office is via email.
+When scanning receipts, mount all receipts or other attachments with tape onto an 8-1/2" x 11" paper, carefully taping all sides without taping over printed information.
+For multiple receipts, please include a calculator tape to assist with the auditing of the expense report.